-The Hiring MRI software is programmed to indicate whether someone tries to manipulate the instrument.
+The Performance Profile software is programmed to indicate whether someone tries to manipulate the instrument.
 When the system detects a flawed or manipulated test, the system is designed to give you a "no report."

 11: Have validity studies been completed and are they available to you?

 There are FIVE types of studies designed to confirm validity.